eudoxia0/eudoxia0.github.io/article/_posts/2023-05-28-language-pragmatics-gradients.md

 centralized---in a [DAO][dao] class, for example---and so because of the pressures of expedience database queries spread, one temporary hack at a time, across the entire codebase.

+# Tooling

+In C and C++ there are many build systems and package managers, but none is the obvious [focal point][fp] in the way [cargo][cargo] is for [Rust][rust].
+So people vendor their dependencies, sometimes downloading them by hand.
+Smaller libraries are often advertised as being [header-only][header], i.e. requiring less build system overhead to integrate into your projects.
+This discourages dependencies, which is basically the same as discouraging the division of labour, with obvious costs.